Why You Need a Beard Comb & How To Find Yours

 What you may not know is that some comb materials act as hair/beard conditioners because of its ability to collect oils and redistribute them evenly amongst each hair follicle.
 A dry, scaly beard is the last thing you want so this ability can help alleviate and moisturize the hairs and make a HUGE difference!
 When used with a beard oil, your beard can achieve the most desired benefits.

-In particular, a sandalwood comb has these features:
+In particular, a Wooden Comb has these features:

 - Ability to absorb beard oils/balms to redistribute along your beard strands.